Lewis Prescott

 QA Lead

-I am Open to Give CV/Resume Feedback, Mentor, Teach, Write, Speak
+I am Open to CV Reviews, Mentor, Teach, Write, Speak, Meet at TestBash

-I'm an experienced QA Lead at IBM, book author.
-I am also a course author on Test Automation University, sharing my knowledge is a passion of mine.
+I'm an experienced QA Lead at Health Partners Group, book author of Contract Testing in Action with Manning Publications.
+I am also a course author of ATDD for Front End on Test Automation University.

 Achievements